Polarization-independent deterministic mode localization in a photonic lantern: Results

-Figure \ref{fig2}C presents a sequence of smoothed 3D surface plots of 6 random output intensity profiles from the PL, captured while scanning the voltage applied to the acousto-optic modulator.
-Each plot is normalised and accompanied by the corresponding 2D intensity projection on the yz-plane, illustrating the evolving interference patterns at the multimode output as the phase of the back-reflected signal is tuned via the fibre-integrated Faraday reflector.
+Figure \ref{fig3}c shows smoothed 3D surface plots for six representative output intensity profiles from the PL, acquired during a voltage sweep of the PE stacks.
+Each plot is normalized and accompanied by the corresponding 2D intensity projection on the yz-plane, illustrating the evolving interference patterns at the MM output as the phase of the back-reflected signal is tuned via the fiber-integrated Faraday reflector.
 The surface profiles highlight the spatial evolution of mode combinations across the lantern output, revealing how varying voltage values modulate the resultant intensity structure.
-This figure visually demonstrates the platform's ability to achieve controlled and reconfigurable modal outputs through all-fibre, polarization-independent tuning.
+This figure visually demonstrates the platform's ability to achieve controlled and reconfigurable modal outputs through all-fiber, polarization-independent tuning.

-A key novelty of our experimental system is its ability to dynamically position Gaussian-like mode profiles at different locations across the MM end.
-Notably, for this set of measurements, two distinct locations of Gaussian-like interference were observed as shown in Figure \ref{fig3}A(e, f), achieving remarkable energy conversion efficiencies of 95\% and 100\%, respectively.
-These high-efficiency spots demonstrate the effectiveness of coherent mode control within the PL architecture.
-The ability to relocate and stabilise such modal interference patterns without active wavefront shaping underscores the scalability and practical robustness of our polarization-independent system for advanced beam-shaping and signal-processing applications.